How Leopoldo Security-Tests Every Plugin Before Release

 Every Leopoldo plugin is scanned with static analysis tools, vulnerability checked, and reviewed before it reaches your machine.
 Here's exactly how.

 A Claude Code plugin runs inside your session with the same access you have.
 It can read files, execute commands, and interact with your codebase.
-This is what makes plugins powerful — and it's exactly why security testing is non-negotiable.
+This is what makes plugins powerful, and it is exactly why security testing is non-negotiable.

 Before explaining what we test, it helps to understand what we're testing against.